-Instructors students assist in understanding trends current in headshots, resumes, representation, reels, and casting.
+Instructors assist students in understanding current trends in headshots, resumes, representation, reels, and casting.
 Students learn about the different unions and their respective histories.
 Students are exposed to marketing skills, tools necessary for securing interviews with casting directors and agents, and proper etiquette for dealing with industry professionals during the audition and interview process.

-IMPROVISATION II
+Improvisation II